Mr. Bungle: Formation (1985–1989)

 Mr. Bungle emerged after its members were kicked out of their respective previous bands.
 "It was kinda like a merger between two bands," Mike Patton recalled.
 "One really horrible gothic metal band, which our guitarist and original drummer were in, and one really horrible metal band which did Metallica covers, which is the one Trevor and me came from."
 Mr. Bungle initially described themselves as a death metal band, but also dabbled in speed metal, thrash metal, and hardcore punk.
 The members came very close to naming the band Summer Breeze before settling on the name Mr. Bungle.
 The Mr. Bungle name was inspired by a 1950s propaganda film that they had seen as a segment of The Pee-wee Herman Show.
-The members previously used the name to refer to a fellow classmate that they thought to be "a total goober" before adopting it as the band name.
+The members previously used the name to refer to a classmate that they thought to be "a total goober" before adopting it as their band's name.

 Within a year of formation, the band expanded their sound to include ska.
-Trevor Dunn noted that, "After about a year we got tired of playing speed metal and wanted to do something a little more creative.
+Trevor Dunn noted in 1991: "After about a year we got tired of playing speed metal and wanted to do something a little more creative.
 So we just stopped and started writing our own style of music, which was influenced by bands like Camper Van Beethoven, Oingo Boingo, Bad Manners and kind of funky, ska-oriented stuff.
 Then we added a two-piece horn section and a new drummer, so now we don't really have any kind of limit on the music we play."
-Trey Spruance corroborated this.
-"When I was 15, I was in a death metal group," Spruance reminisced.
+Trey Spruance corroborated this: "When I was 15, I was in a death metal group," Spruance reminisced.
 "We had this idea that we were going to play a bunch of ska tunes for a bunch of metalheads.
-We just had this idea, you know: ‘Okay, we’re going to play this ska music, and that’ll be amazing.’
-Half of the audience hated us, but there was definitely a joy in confronting that wall between styles.”
+We just had this idea, you know: 'Okay, we're going to play this ska music, and that'll be amazing.'
+Half of the audience hated us, but there was definitely a joy in confronting that wall between styles."